 Canada’s most significant collections of Indigenous artifacts, including traditional regalia, masks, and potlatch treasures.
 The center provides visitors with an in-depth understanding of the region’s rich cultural heritage and the history of the Kwakwaka’wakw peoples.
 Totem poles, some of the tallest in the world, stand as powerful symbols of the community’s connection to its ancestry and land.

 Nature and culture intertwine beautifully in Alert Bay.
-The island offers stunning views of the surrounding waters and nearby Vancouver Island, with opportunities for whale watching, birding, and exploring the coastline by kayak or boat.
+The island offers stunning views of the surrounding waters and nearby Campbell River, with opportunities for whale watching, birding, and exploring the coastline by kayak or boat.
 The waters around Alert Bay are home to orcas, humpback whales, sea lions, and other marine life, making it a popular destination for eco-tourism.

 Alert Bay also features a charming village center, where local shops, art galleries, and cafes reflect the creativity and hospitality of the community.
 The annual Seafest and other cultural events bring locals and visitors together to celebrate the island’s unique character and vibrant way of life.